Rajesultanpur: Rail

-By Air
+Air

 The nearest airports are Ayodhya Airport, Varanasi Airport and Chaudhary Charan singh International Airport, Lucknow.

-By Road
+Road

 Frequent government bus services are not available to nearby towns and cities, although many private travel agencies run frequent bus services to Azamgarh and Faizabad such as SBS (Singh Bus Service).
 For short journeys, jeeps and cars are the common means of transportation.
 For internal transport, the rickshaw is very common.